Olympics-Athletics-U.S. sprinter Richardson applauds Jamaica's 100m clean sweep

 On Saturday in Tokyo, the lone American competing in the final Teahna Daniels finished seventh with a time of 11.02.

-It was one of the fastest finals on record with six sprinters out of the eight finalists running under 11 seconds.
+It was one of the fastest finals on record with six sprinters out of the eight finalists running under 11 seconds, with Thompson-Herah leading the pack.

+“I think I could’ve gone faster if I wasn’t pointing and celebrating early,” she said later.

+"Just a lil girl from BANANA GROUND who liked to run.
+Believe In your dreams work hard and have faith in God," she wrote here.

-Silver medallist Fraser-Pryce, who said Tokyo 2020 would be her last Olympics, said the performances on the track showed how high the level of female sprinting has reached.
+Silver medallist Fraser-Pryce, who said Tokyo 2020 would be her last Olympics, tweeted here her satisfaction at seeing Jamaica's dominance in the race.

+“Legacy isn’t just about winning, it’s also about gracefully watching others shine.
+Even through disappointment,” she wrote.
+“Congratulations to 2 amazing athletes Elaine and Shericka.
+To the podium we go!!”

+Jamaica’s clean sweep confirmed its supremacy in the event, with 10 of the 12 available women’s 100m medals since 2008 going to them, including all gold.

+On Saturday, Fraser-Pryce said the final showcased the level that female sprinting has achieved at the sport’s biggest stage.

-“I’m really excited that female sprinting is going (to) another level and that’s truly remarkable,” she said after the race.
+“I’m really excited that female sprinting is going (to) another level and that’s truly remarkable,” she told reporters.
 “It speaks to the depth that we have in terms of females.”

 Our Standards: The Thomson Reuters Trust Principles.